suspect-devices/errata_physical_computing/proof.md

       This example code is in the public domain.
      */

-    // Pin 13 has an LED connected on most Arduino boards including the leonardo.
+    // Pin 13 has an LED connected on most Arduino boards, including the Leonardo.
-    // give it a name:
+    // Give it a name:
     int led = 13;

-    // the setup routine runs once when you press reset: void setup() {
+    // The setup routine runs once when you press reset: void setup() {
       // initialize the digital pin as an output. pinMode(led, OUTPUT);
     }

-    // the loop routine runs over and over again forever: void loop() {
+    // The loop routine runs over and over again forever: void loop() {
       digitalWrite(led, HIGH);   // turn the LED on (HIGH is the voltage level) delay(1000);               // wait for a second